gladly-team/next-firebase-auth/README.md

 __Alternative formatting__

 Others have taken different approaches to deal with escaped newline characters in the private key; for example, by [using string replacement](https://stackoverflow.com/a/50376092).
-This discussion includes other approaches: https://github.com/gladly-team/next-firebase-auth/discussions/95
+This discussion includes other approaches: [discussion #95](https://github.com/gladly-team/next-firebase-auth/discussions/95)

 ### Using the Firebase Apps